atfinke/Stay-at-Home-Thoughts/README.md

 I also updated the [college](https://github.com/atfinke/college) repo with the new things.
 I’m a little sad that in 36 hours it’s going to be over.
 Maybe I should keep updating it through the summer…

-Looking at that last, I’m proud of all the things I was able to accomplish and new things I learned despite going to school and class obligations and whatnot.
-Without a doubt, I learned infinitely more with those projects than I did in my computer science classes at NU.
+Looking at that list, I’m proud of all the things I was able to accomplish and new things I learned despite going to school and class obligations and whatnot.
+Without a doubt, I learned infinitely more with those projects than I did in my computer science classes.
 Yay side projects.
-I have no clue what the future holds (e.g. when employed) when it comes to these adventures.
+I have no clue what the future holds (i.e. when employed) when it comes to these adventures.